Not Currently on View

 His most prized possession was an heirloom suit of armor made from eagle feathers bound with metal and gold.
 Strong and lightweight, neither blade nor arrow could pierce it.
 The outlaws stole this armor to lure Jo Nei to their hideout, where he was persuaded to join them.
 The only known expert of the unique weapon called the hooked lance, he trained the Liangshan forces in its use against the chain-linked armored cavalry of the imperial troops.
 Making a horse tumble down by hooking its legs caused it to bring down the other horses to which it was chained.

-George C. Calvert; given to the John Herron Art Institute, now the Indianapolis Museum of Art, in 1947.
+George C. Calvert; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1947.